Prostitution in Sweden: The Kvinnofrid law (1999)

 The resulting government bill (5 February 1998) packaged both commission reports together as a Violence Against Women Act (Kvinnofrid), including criminalisation of purchase in the prostitution provisions and measures to combat sexual harassment in the workplace.
 It was sponsored by both the Prime Minister, Göran Persson, and the Minister for Gender Equality, Ulrika Messing.
 The Justice Committee was not convinced that criminalisation would reduce prostitution, but still recommended the bill.

 Yvonne Svanström (Department of Economic History, Stockholm University) describes the debates as being heavily gendered.
-Men tended to argue that this was a social, not criminal, matter, and that the bill intruded on self-determination, while the women argued that prostitution was incompatible with a social order embracing gender equity.
+Men tended to argue that this was a social, not criminal, matter, and that the bill intruded on self-determination, while the women argued that prostitution was incompatible with a social order embracing gender equality.
 They saw prostitution as patriarchal oppression, and therefore, not a free will choice, although there was less unanimity over what should be done.
 The uniqueness of the proposal was emphasised, all of which took place at an ideological level, with no appeal to empiricism, which was explicitly rejected.

 Eventually, the bill passed on 4 June 1998, by 181 to 92 in the 349-member Riksdag, becoming law on 1 January 1999.

 On 1 April 2005, this provision was transferred to the Penal Code as section 11 of a new sexual crimes chapter (6).